 Christmas 1939: Receives a gift from Weill: a setting of Brecht’s poem “Nannas Lied.”
 She never performs it in public.

-28 May 1941: Moves into Brook House (New City, NY) with Weill, the first house they buy together in the U.S. Both will live there for the rest of their lives.
+28 May 1941: Moves into Brook House (New City, NY) with Weill, the first house they buy together in the U.S. They join a colony of artists in the area, including cartoonists Milton Caniff and Bill Mauldin, painter Henry Varnum Poor, and actor Burgess Meredith.
+Lenya, Mab Anderson, and Bunny Caniff quickly become inseparable friends and card players.
+Weill and Lenya live there for the rest of their lives.

-22 October 1941: Plays Cissie, a maid, in the premiere of Candle in the Wind by Maxwell Anderson, directed by Alfred Lunt, at the Shubert Theatre—her Broadway debut.
-The run of 95 performances is followed by an extensive tour of the eastern half of the U.S. that continues until the end of May 1942, Lenya’s first travel in the heartland.
+22 October 1941: Plays Cissie in the premiere of Candle in the Wind by Maxwell Anderson, directed by Alfred Lunt, at the Shubert Theatre — her Broadway debut.
+Lenya gets good reviews, but the play is not so successful.
+The run of 95 performances is followed by an extensive tour of about 40 cities in the eastern half of the U.S., from January until the end of May 1942, Lenya’s first travel in the heartland.
+She is able to see Schwartz occasionally while on tour.

 December 1941: Helps Ernst Josef Aufricht, producer of the world premiere of Die Dreigroschenoper, and his wife Margot escape Europe and come to the U.S.

-3 April 1943: Participates in a fundraising concert for exiles in New York, “We Fight Back!”
-She gives the world premiere of Weill’s setting of Brecht’s poem, “Und was bekam des Soldaten Weib?”
+3 April 1943: Participates in a fundraising concert produced and performed by European exiles in New York, “We Fight Back!”
+She gives the world premiere of Weill’s setting of Brecht’s poem, “Und was bekam des Soldaten Weib?,” as well as “Moritat,” “Seeräuberjenny,” “Surabaya-Johnny.”
+Weill accompanies her at the piano.

 5 May 1944: Becomes American citizen.